MicrosoftDocs/azure-devops-docs/docs/tfs-server/admin/setup-secure-sockets-layer.md

     -   Team Foundation Server

-    -   Microsoft Team Foundation Server Proxy (if your deployment uses it)
+    -   TFS Proxy (if your deployment uses it)

     -   SharePoint Central Administration (if your deployment uses SharePoint)